 |Interpersonal Transferable Skills||05|

-|Sustainable Construction Technology 2||10|
+|Applied Construction Technology 2||10|

-|Graphical Communication and Design 2||05|
+|Graphical Communication & CAD 2||05|

-|Applied Sustainable Construction Technology 1||10|
+|Applied Construction Technology with Advanced Manufacturing 1||10|

-|Construction Measurement Procedures||05|
+|Construction Measurement and Management||05|

-|Applied Sustainable Construction Technology 2||10|
+|Applied Construction Technology with Advanced Manufacturing 2||10|

 |Health and Safety Management 1||05|